pdh11/cotton/cotton-usb-host/README.md

 Part of the [Cotton](https://github.com/pdh11/cotton) project.

-## A USB host stack for embedded devices
+## A no-std, no-alloc USB host stack for embedded devices

 USB operation is _asynchronous_ and so this crate is suited for use with embedded asynchronous executors such as [RTIC